Mary Reilly (academic)

-Mary M. Reilly FRCP is an Irish neurologist who works at National Hospital for Neurology and Neurosurgery.
+Mary M. Reilly is an Irish neurologist who works at National Hospital for Neurology and Neurosurgery.
 She studies peripheral neuropathy.
 She is the President of the Association of British Neurologists.

 Early life and education

 Reilly studied medicine at University College Dublin, graduating in 1986.
 She worked for a few years as a neurologist at St. Vincent's University Hospital, before joining Anita Harding at the National Hospital for Neurology and Neurosurgery in 1991.
 Reilly has spoken of how much she admired her supervisor, and attributes her clinical interests to Harding.
 Reilly earned her medical doctorate in 1996, focussing on familial amyloid polyneuropathy.
 She completed her neurological training at Royal Free Hospital and Guy's Hospital, training with P. K. Thomas and Richard Hughes.